 Output data are formatted in a specific optimized fashion for each JMODE setting based on the transport layer settings for that JMODE.
-The 8-bit offset binary values are mapped into octets.
+When the DDC is not used (decimation = 1) the 12-bit offset binary values are mapped into octets.
+For the DDC mode, the 16-bit values (15-bit complex data plus 1 overrange bit) are mapped into octets.
 The following tables show the specific mapping formats for a single frame for each JMODE.
-The symbol definitions used in the JMODE tables is provided in 表 7-18.
+The symbol definitions used in the JMODE tables is provided in $\frac{1}{2}$ 7-25.
 In all mappings the tail bits (T) are 0 (zero).
 All samples are formatted as MSB first, LSB last.